 - Put others’ needs before your own.

 - Some people are most encouraged when they receive a gift of service.

 - Leave Post-it notes with words thoughtful words of gratitude and care.

-- Remind one who is in a complicated relationship that God loves them with everlasting love.
+- Remind one in a complicated relationship that God loves them with an everlasting love.

 - Compliment someone at work or someone you meet during the day.

 - A simple smile can make a friend or a stranger feel excellent inside for free.

 - Take time to call someone you know who has been through hard times.

 - Let someone know you are thinking about them and praying for them.